 - The Tiny Seed activity sheet, 1 per student

 - 8 sheets of 8.5" x 11" white paper; shredded

 - 2 sheets of 8.5" x 11" colored paper; shredded

 - 2 dish towels

 - 2 linen towels

 - Rolling pin

-germination: when a seed begins to grow
+germination: process of a plant emerging from a seed and beginning to grow

 Background Agricultural Connections